guptanoor1306/script-connector-bot/README.md

 # Script Connector Bot

-A smart tool that analyzes video scripts to identify missing connectors and suggests contextual improvements.
+An AI-powered tool that analyzes video scripts to identify missing connectors and suggests contextual improvements.

 ## Features